benk1/RecipeApp/README.md

 ### npm install - At the root of the application

-##### his is a recipe app built using front-end library React,you can manage the recipe by adding your own recipe and we will publish that on this site, on op of that you can view the details of others recipes and all the necessary information needed for that recipe.
+##### This is a recipe app built using front-end library React,you can manage the recipe by adding your own recipe and we will publish that on this site, on op of that you can view the details of others recipes and all the necessary information needed for that recipe.

 ##### You can navigate from one page to another using react-router.